|

 295. counter

-a calculator that keeps a record of the number of times something happens
+a calculator recording the number of times something happens

 In short, where the book falls short is precisely in its careful dodging of concrete personal and social realities and its euphemistic evocation of a mythological counter reality.